akshaykumarboth/RandomeJokeApp/README.md

-This sample application is a single screen application that uses one random joke generator API to fetch jokes from remote.
+This sample application is a single screen application that consumes one joke generator API to fetch jokes from remote.

 It fetches the jokes at the interval of 60 seconds and display most recent 10 jokes in the list view.